-Payment Information
+Payment information

 - Premium is due by the due date on your bill - Pay as billed by paying the "Total Premium Due" on your billing statement - Submit your payment with the remittance stub to the address listed on the reverse side of the stub or pay your bill online.
-Allow seven business days from the mailing date for payment to be credited to your account - Payments should include all applicable group numbers - Premium payment backup is needed at the time the payment is submitted but should not be mailed to our bank lock box.
-Please send separately using one of the following options: - Secure email via Univera Healthcare - Mail to: Membership Department, P.O.
-Box 211256 Eagan MN 55121

-If you are paying for more than one group number, provide a breakdown of how much you are paying for each group number.
-This will ensure that your account is properly credited

-• Do not send any activity or correspondence with your payment to our bank lock box.
+Allow seven business days from the mailing date for payment to be credited to your account - Please note, we cannot accept automatic payments on the last two days and first two days of each month in order for us to reconcile our files. - Payments should include all applicable group numbers - Premium payment backup is needed at the time the payment is submitted but should not be mailed to our bank lock box.
+Please send separately - Mail to: Membership Department, P.O.
+Box 211256 Eagan MN 55121 - If you are paying for more than one group number, provide a breakdown of how much you are paying for each group number.
+This will ensure that your account is properly credited. - Do not send any activity or correspondence with your payment to our bank lock box.
 Please follow instructions listed above to forward payment backup.